okmatija/Prizm/CONTRIBUTING.md

 - Naming convention: function_names, Structs_And_Types, MacroNames, COMPILE_TIME_CONSTANTS (including enum names)
 - Consider using a g_ prefix for global variables
 - Consider using a t_ prefix for variables in temporary storage e.g., functions returning strings in temporary storage, or maybe _t postfix for functions returning results in temporary storage
+- Consider a naming convention init_Type_Name makes it easier to find the function?
+- Consider a naming convention new_Type_Name for functions which internally call New(Type_Name) and init_Type_Name
+- Consider a naming convention make_Type_Name for functions which return a copy of a struct?

 # Release process